NicoHood/SecureLoader/Readme.md

 This means you can create new firmwares from a trusted PC and do **firmware upgrades from an untrusted PC**.
 The vendor can provide firmware upgrades without leaking the secret bootloader key.

-However the vendor still can (and should) give away the inital bootloader key to the user if it requests it.
+The vendor still can give away the initial bootloader key to the user if he requests it.
 Then the user can **compile and sign his own firmwares** and play with the device.
 Then the user is responsible for further firmware upgrades.

-To prevent replay attacks (firmware downgrades) the bootloader key should be changed after each upload.
-After exchanging the initial bootloader key from the vendor to the user it should be changed too.
+After exchanging the initial bootloader key from the vendor the user should change it.

+To prevent replay attacks (firmware downgrades) the BK should be changed before each upload.
+This ensures that a new bootloader key was changed and an old firmware can not be used again.
+The new firmware has to be signed with the new bootloader key.
+The vendor can force a BK change to upload a new firmwares.
+Developers (who own the BK) do not have to change the BK for each upload.

 ##### Firmware upgrade sequence
 1. Receive signed firmware checksums from the PC